yuta-hi/pycuda_drr/README.md

 - PyCUDA 2017.1.1 or later

 # Acknowledgment
-Special thank to My colleague Mr. Kabashima (@elda27) for supporting this development.
+Special thanks to my colleague Mr. Kabashima (@elda27) for supporting this development.